 She called her new mansion “Who-Torok,” or “little farm” in Russian.
 More properly, it was Who-Torok West, since Nazimova had already used the name for her country estate in Rye, New York.
-Her friends had another name for it: The Garden of Alla, after the popular 1905 novel by Robert Hitchens, which had recently been adapted to the big screen with Helen Ware in the lead role.
+Her friends had another name for it: The Garden of Alla, after the popular 1905 novel The Garden of Allah by Robert Hitchens, which had recently been adapted to the big screen with Helen Ware in the lead role.

 The vivacious Nazimova was soon Hollywood’s most popular hostess, holding regular parties at her mansion for Hollywood’s smart set, Russian expatriates, and other capital A artists.
 Also for Hollywood’s gay, lesbian, and bisexual community, of which she was a proud member.
 Some of the most frequent visitors to her informal “8080 Club” included Mae Murray, Lilyan Tashman, Norma Talmadge, and Rudolph Valentino.